Doncaster railway station: Platforms

 There were plans to add platforms 9 and 10 to cope with Eurostar trains, but this project was cancelled when it was decided that Eurostar would not serve Britain outside South East England.

 There are presently no ticket barriers in operation at this station; however, on race days at Doncaster Racecourse, manual ticket checks are in operation in the subway.

 The station was refurbished in 2006 and is now directly connected to the Frenchgate Centre extension in Doncaster town centre.
 The station now has a new booking office for tickets and information, three new lifts, refurbished staircases and subway.
 There is a newsagent and some food outlets.
 More recently, interactive touch screens have been installed around the station by London North Eastern Railway services to provide information about local attractions, live departures and disruptions and station facilities.
 In addition, mobile phone charging points are now available on the concourse, touch screen and self-service ticketing machines have been installed across the concourse; the stairways to the subway have now been divided into two way systems to improve the flow of passengers during peak times.

 In a route study by Network Rail, it was proposed that new platforms could be built on the western side of the station to meet expected demand in the future.

 In March 2019, it was revealed that there were plans, as part of the East Coast improvement programme in Control Period 6, to add an additional platform at Doncaster.

 Services

-Seven train operating companies call at Doncaster, which is the joint highest number in the UK with Crewe and Edinburgh Waverley.
+Seven train operating companies call at Doncaster, which is the joint highest number in the UK with Crewe, Edinburgh Waverley, Liverpool Lime Street and Liverpool South Parkway.
 Their off-peak weekday service patterns are as follows: